jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "What question?"

 "Is this the life you want, or the life you were taught to want?"
 I held his gaze.
-"Because they might not be the same thing."
+"Because they might not be the same thing.
+And you need to figure out which is which."

 Caroline smiled at me.
 "You're very wise for seventeen."

 "I'm observant.
 And I've watched what control does to him."
 I looked at Ethan.
-"I don't want to watch him trade one form of control for another."
+"I don't want to watch him trade one form of control for another, even if the new one comes with nicer benefits."

 "Even if the new form comes with $2.5 million dollars?"
 Ethan asked.

 "Especially then.
-Because money makes it harder to walk away when you realize you're miserable."
+Because money makes it harder to walk away when you realize you're miserable.
+It makes you feel trapped in gold handcuffs."

 My mom started crying quietly.
 Dad passed her a tissue.

-"Sorry," Mom said.
-"That just reminded me of myself at twenty-two.
-The prestigious job that paid well but felt wrong.
+"Sorry," Mom said, dabbing at her eyes.
+"That just... that reminded me of myself at twenty-two.
+The prestigious job that paid well but felt wrong every single day.
 How hard it was to quit because everyone thought I was crazy for not being grateful."

 "Were you grateful?"
 Ethan asked.

 "For the opportunity?
 Yes.
 For the experience?
 Absolutely.
 For learning that prestige and happiness aren't the same thing?"
 Mom smiled through tears.
-"Most grateful of all for that."
+"Most grateful of all for that lesson."

 We kept reading.
 Page by page, clause by clause, parsing the contract that represented everything Ethan had been raised to want and everything I was afraid would consume him.

 By noon, we'd finished.
 Three hundred and forty pages of legalese, financial projections, behavioral requirements, and fine print.

 Ethan closed his laptop very carefully.
+Sat back.
+Stared at nothing.

-"I need to walk.
-Clear my head.
+"I need to walk," he said finally.
+"Clear my head.
 Can we—" He looked at me.
 "Want to walk?"

 "Always."

 We left our parents talking in the kitchen—about divorce lawyers and contract attorneys, about supporting kids through impossible choices, about their own decisions made decades ago that still resonated.

 Outside, May in Winnipeg was perfect.
 Not too hot, not too cold.
 Trees budding into green.
 Neighbors working in yards.
-Kids playing street hockey in driveways.
+Kids playing street hockey in driveways, the familiar sound of stick on pavement.

 We walked without direction, just moving.
-Past the park where we'd studied for math competitions.
-Past the coffee shop where we'd spent Saturday mornings solving problem sets.
+Past the park where we'd studied for math competitions when we were nine.
+Past the coffee shop where we'd spent Saturday mornings solving problem sets this year.
 Past the rink where I'd learned to skate and he'd taught me slapshots.

 "I don't know what to do," Ethan said finally.

 "I know."

-"Everyone keeps asking me what I want, like it's a simple question."
+"Everyone keeps asking me what I want, like it's a simple question.
+Like I'm supposed to just, like, know."

-"It's the hardest question."
+"It's the hardest question in the world."

 "Three months ago, it was easy.
 I wanted to play professional hockey.
 Make my father proud.
 Be excellent at the thing I was good at."
 He kicked a stone down the sidewalk.
-"Now I don't know if any of that was actually mine."
+"Now I don't know if any of that was actually mine, or if it was just... programming."

 "What feels like yours?"